 the interface of astronomy, biology, chemistry, computer science, mathematics, physics

 and engineering.
 These seminars introduce audiences from all disciplines and academic

 levels to the intrigue and fun of scholarly pursuits in the natural and physical science

 The one-hour seminars are free and open to the public.
 Located in SCI 2, Room 242, from 12-1PM.

-Associate Professor of Applied Physics
+Professor of Applied Physics